SunsetRiders/nodejs-scaffold/README.md

 It will setup docker and run the application on http://localhost:3000.

-We can run tests with:
+You can run tests with:

 ```shell
 docker-compose run web npm test